-d) Receipts/Collections, including receiving, recording, and preparing deposits.
+iv.
+Receipts/Collections, including receiving, recording, and preparing deposits.
 Also, policies and procedures should include management's actions to determine the completeness of all collections for each type of revenue or agency fund additions (e.g., periodic confirmation with outside parties, reconciliation to utility billing after cutoff procedures, reconciliation of traffic ticket number sequences, agency fund forfeiture monies confirmation).

-The policy did not indicate how deposits are prepared or management's actions to determine the completeness of all collections for each revenue or agency fund.
+The policy did not indicate management's actions to determine the completeness of all collections for each revenue or agency fund.

-e) Payroll/Personnel, including (1) payroll processing, (2) reviewing and approving time and attendance records, including leave and overtime worked, and (3) approval process for employee(s) rate of pay or approval and maintenance of pay rate schedules.
+v.
+Payroll/Personnel, including (1) payroll processing, (2) reviewing and approving time and attendance records, including leave and overtime worked, and (3) approval process for employee(s) rate of pay or approval and maintenance of pay rate schedules.